landabaso/brutalchain/README.md

 # BrutalChain
-A brutally simple blockchain written in Javascript ES6.
+A brutally simple blockchain written in Javascript ES6 and Node.js.

 ## Motivation
 To develop a proof-of-work cryptocurrency in different steps with an educational purpose.